 Divorce is a difficult time, and it takes its toll on people.
-There are many examples of good relationships gone bad and the trauma that results.
+Unfortunately, there are many examples of good relationships gone wrong and the trauma that results.

-There are, however, times when these ugly scenarios have wonderful outcomes.
+There are, however, times when these ugly scenarios have beautiful outcomes.
 One such instance is when you can free yourself or your children from a dangerous situation.

 Sometimes, that protection must extend beyond the divorce.
-You may need to issue a protective order against your former spouse, and in extreme scenarios, it may be necessary to have their parental rights revoked.
+For example, you may need to issue a protective order against your former spouse, and in extreme scenarios, it may be necessary to have their parental rights revoked.

-Legally, a dangerous parent is called an “unfit” parent.
-The definition of an unfit parent and the process for removing their rights varies from state to state.
+Legally, a dangerous parent is called an "unfit" parent.
+However, the definition of an unfit parent and the process for removing their rights varies from state to state.

-In this article, we will explore the definition of an unfit parent in Maryland, and we will discuss how you can block their parental privileges.
+This article will explore the definition of an unfit parent in Maryland and discuss how to block parental privileges.

 Maryland’s Definition of an Unfit Parent